-The terms RMR and BMR are often used interchangeably.
+The terms RMR (Resting Metabolic Rate) and BMR (Basal Metabolic Rate) are often used interchangeably.
 But do they really mean the same thing?
 Are they measured the same way?
 What are they trying to measure?

-BMR is defined as Basal Metabolic Rate.
 BMR is synonymous with Basal Energy Expenditure or BEE.
-BMR measurements are typically taken in a darkened room upon waking after 8 hours of sleep, 12 hours of fasting to ensure that the digestive system is inactive, and with the subject resting in a reclined position.
+BMR measurements are typically taken in a darkened room upon waking after eight hours of sleep, 12 hours of fasting to ensure that the digestive system is inactive, and with the subject resting in a reclined position.

-Both BMR and RMR are measured by gas analysis through either direct or indirect calorimetry, although a rough estimation of RMR can be acquired through an equation using age, sex, height and weight.
-This equation is the Mifflin-St.Jeor equation, and can be found on pg 174 of ACE’s Essentials of Exercise Science for Fitness Professionals.
-You can also find the equation online at: http://www.scientificpsychic.com/health/cron1.html
+Both BMR and RMR are measured by gas analysis through either direct or indirect calorimetry, although a rough estimation of RMR can be acquired through an equation using age, sex, height, and weight.
+This equation is the Mifflin-St.Jeor equation.
+You can also find the equation online at: calculate your daily caloric needs.

-So are RMR and BMR the same?
-Mostly, except for the fact that BMR is going to be a slightly more accurate reading.
+So, are RMR and BMR the same?
+Mostly, except for the fact that BMR is going to be slightly more accurate.
 However, both play a role in the process of weight loss and weight maintenance.